hulud/py_pan_tilt_controller/README.md

 # Pan-Tilt Camera Control System

-A comprehensive control system for Pelco-D compatible pan-tilt camera platforms with enhanced safety features, API server middleware, device simulator, and GUI interface.
+A comprehensive control system for Pelco-D compatible pan-tilt camera platforms with step-based motion control and direct positioning capabilities.

 ## Table of Contents